stomaras/Operating-Systems-Part-1/README.md

  50) Context Switching Overhead = 0 time unit ... then Useful Time Of CPU = 100%

  51) While ( Context Switching Overhead .
 Increase) then (CPU Efficiency and Computer Speed Decrease)

+ 52) Starvation Problem : An Algorithm suffers from starvation problem if there is a chance for a process in the the ready state to wait indefinitely to get the CPU

+ 53) Any kind of Algorithm which follow the concept of FIFO does not suffer from Starvation Problem

+     Algorithms                                    Problem of Starvation
+ 54) Shortest-Job-First                            YES Disadvantage

+     Shortest Remaining Time First                 YES Disadvantage

+     First Come First Served                       No Advantage